 Gathering evidence to prove wrongdoing or stop criminal or antisocial activity from happening can be quite a satisfying experience.
 However, it can also be very dangerous.
-Understandably, people committing these acts (such as theft or fly tipping, for example) dont want to be caught on camera.
-They are likely to react badly if they discover a surveillance camera, which could mean danger to the person who installed it you.
+Understandably, people committing these acts (such as theft or fly-tipping, for example) dont want to be caught on camera.
+They are likely to react badly if they discover a body-worn spy camera, which could mean danger to the person who installed it.

 Always monitor remotely

 Modern spy cameras are quite sophisticated and can be monitored remotely from virtually any location using a laptop or smartphone.
 You dont need to put yourself at risk by going to retrieve the camera to access the footage every day.

 aka someone with you to adjust/retrieve the camera

 If theres something obstructing the footage, you need to adjust the camera angle, or the time has come to retrieve the camera, and it's in a public place, dont go alone.
 Take at least one, if not more, people, with you and make sure one of you has a phone handy in case you need to call the police.
 Its unlikely to happen, but bad timing could mean that the person you have been filming spots you in connection with the camera.
 This could be dangerous, so make sure you have a backup.

 Consider carefully before confronting someone with the footage